Net Zero by 2050: The Maths Nobody Shows You

 ▸ Credible 2030 interim targets matter more than a 2050 pledge

 Net zero by 2050 is the most widely adopted climate commitment in corporate history.
-It is also the least scrutinised.
+According to the Net Zero Stocktake 2025, 1,245 Forbes Global 2000 companies now have net zero targets, up from 769 entities in 2020.
+It is also the least scrutinised corporate commitment in history.
 Say the words, set a target date 25 years out, and the market rewards you today.
 But a target without a pathway is a press release.
+Only 7% of companies meet the minimum requirements for a credible net zero commitment, and one in three Forbes Global 2000 companies with targets have no clear roadmap behind them (Net Zero Stocktake 2025).

 What Net Zero Actually Requires

-SBTi defines net zero as reducing value chain emissions by at least 90% from a base year, with remaining residual emissions neutralised through permanent carbon removal.
-Not offsets.
-Removal.
+SBTi defines net zero as reducing value chain emissions by at least 90% from a validated base year, with remaining residual emissions neutralised through permanent carbon removal.
+Not temporary offsets.
+Not avoided emissions credits.
+Permanent removal.

 90% absolute reduction.
-Not intensity improvement.
-Not offset by credits.
-Actual reduction across Scope 1, 2, and 3 from a validated base year.
+Not intensity improvement per unit of revenue.
+Not offset by purchasing credits from a project somewhere else.
+Actual reduction in the total tonnes of CO2 equivalent your organisation and its value chain emit.
+Across Scope 1, 2, and 3.
+From a validated base year.

 Where the Maths Breaks Down